Chart Color Schemes

 The level of cultural diversity witnessed in Newstead was found to be above average when compared nationally for a number of language and cultural background related metrics

-Newstead's cultural diversity was evident, with 18.2% speaking a language other than English at home and 35.0% born overseas.
-Christianity was the predominant religion, making up 38.5%.
-Notably, Judaism comprised 0.4%, significantly higher than the regional average of None%.
+Newstead's population showed cultural diversity with 18.2% speaking a language other than English at home and 35.0% born overseas, as of 2016 census data.
+Christianity was the predominant religion in Newstead, with 38.5%.
+However, Judaism had an overrepresentation of 0.4%, compared to Greater Brisbane's 0.1%.

 Frequently Asked Questions - Diversity